BillieLurk/autoScheme.nvim/README.md

 ## Installation

 Use your favorite plugin manager.
-Example with `packer.nvim`:
+Example with `lazy.nvim`:

 return {
   "BillieLurk/autoScheme.nvim",